Pupil Premium 2022 -23

 Funding paid to local authorities for looked-after children

-Virtual school heads are responsible for managing the funding given to local authorities for the children in their care.
+Heltwate School must bid for money from the Peterborough Virtual School Head.
+They are responsible for managing the funding given to local authorities for the children in their care.
 They work with schools to ensure the funding is used to help deliver the outcomes identified in the children’s personal education plans.

 They can pass all the funding on to schools or retain some to fund activities that will benefit a group of or all the authority’s looked-after children.